 Our fibre, paper and fibre-based product supply chains are subject to our Responsible Forestry and Fibre Sourcing Policy.
 Our products, certified to Forest Stewardship Council® (FSC®) FSC-C101950, are assured to be free from any direct or indirect involvement in activities that violate traditional and human rights in forestry operations, as required by the International Labour Organization (ILO) Convention 169.

-Asaleo Care's Modern Slavery Statement was released on Wednesday 19 February 2020.
+Asaleo Care's second public Modern Slavery Statement was approved on Tuesday 16 February 2021.

 Global Slavery Index 2018; US Department of Labour, 2018 List of Goods Produced by Child Labour of Forced Labour; Verite 2017.
 Strengthening Protections Against Trafficking in Persons in Federal and Corporate Supply Chains.